plasma-umass/scalene/README.md

 # Technical Information

-For details about how Scalene works, please see the following paper: [Triangulating Python Performance Issues with Scalene](https://arxiv.org/pdf/2212.07597).
+For details about how Scalene works, please see the following paper, accepted to appear at [OSDI 2023](https://www.usenix.org/conference/osdi23): [Triangulating Python Performance Issues with Scalene](https://arxiv.org/pdf/2212.07597).
 Note that this paper currently does not include information about the AI-driven proposed optimizations.

 # Success Stories